ajlasisic/contact_list_app_tests/README.md

 # Contact List App UI and API automation tests

 Welcome to the Contact List App Tests repository!
 This repository contains automated API and UI tests (Smoke and Regression) for the Contact List application (https://thinking-tester-contact-list.herokuapp.com/).
+The tests are automated using JavaScript programming language and WebdriverIO and Jasmine testing frameworks.
+Axios library is used for API tests.
-It also contains two excel spreadsheets with UI and API test cases (Smoke and Regression) and a bug report.
+This file also contains links to two excel spreadsheets with UI and API test cases (Smoke and Regression) and a bug report.

 ## Table of Contents